 Date Meeting Content Important Comments and Suggestions Other Duty Performance Details 21 January Proposal reviewed: Proposal on Improvement of the Authorization Plan of the Board of Directors Report listened to: Report of China CITIC Bank on Rectification of Problems Specified in the Inspection Opinions of PBOC on Anti-money Laundering Law Enforcement The committee agreed to submit relevant proposal to the Board of Directors for deliberation.
-1 February Proposal reviewed: Management Measures for Financial Services in Response to Emergencies of China CITIC Bank (Version 1.0, 2020) Reports listened to: 1.
-Report on Data Governance in 2020 2.
-Report on Special Audit on Fraud Case Prevention and Control in 2020 3.
-Report on Analysis of Risks in Corporate Credit Business of Related Parties of China CITIC Bank The committee advised to enhance the management of risks in corporate credit business of related parties, and agreed to submit relevant proposal to the Board of Directors for deliberation.
+1 February Proposal reviewed: Management Measures for Financial Services in Response to Emergencies of China CITIC Bank (Version 1.0, 2020) Reports listened to: Report on Data Governance in 2020 Report on Special Audit on Fraud Case Prevention and Control in 2020 Report on Analysis of Risks in Corporate Credit Business of Related Parties of China CITIC Bank The committee advised to enhance the management of risks in corporate credit business of related parties, and agreed to submit relevant proposal to the Board of Directors for deliberation.

-19 March Proposals reviewed: 2020 Report on Internal Assessment of Capital Adequacy of China CITIC Bank 2021 Risk Preference Statement of China CITIC Bank and Risk Preference Plan of Consolidated Subsidiaries Proposal on Adjusting the Forward-looking Coefficient of Impairment at the End of 2020 2020 Report on Management of Capital Adequacy Ratios of China CITIC Bank 2020 Capital Adequacy Ratio Information Disclosure Report of China CITIC Bank 2021 Work Report of the Risk Management Committee under the Board of Directors Reports listened to: Report on Comprehensive Risk Management in 2020 Report on Business Cooperation with Top Ten Credit Customers (Group) Report on Internal Rating System for Credit Risk for 2020 Report on Leverage Ratio Disclosure Information for 2020 Report on Management of Interest Rate Risk in the Banking Book in 2020 Report on Internal Control and Compliance Work in 2020 Report on Non-performing Assets Resolution and Disposal in 2020 of China CITIC Bank Report on the Implementation of Consolidated Management in 2020 of China CITIC Bank Group The committee affirmed the restructuring of the Bank's key credit customers, fully communicated and discussed on risk management and customer concentration management, and agreed to submit relevant proposals to the Board of Directors for deliberation.
+19 March Proposals reviewed: 1.
+2020 Report on Internal Assessment of Capital Adequacy of China CITIC Bank 2.
+2021 Risk Preference Statement of China CITIC Bank and Risk Preference Plan of Consolidated Subsidiaries 3.
+Proposal on Adjusting the Forward-looking Coefficient of Impairment at the End of 2020 4.
+2020 Report on Management of Capital Adequacy Ratios of China CITIC Bank 5.
+2020 Capital Adequacy Ratio Information Disclosure Report of China CITIC Bank 6.
+2021 Work Report of the Risk Management Committee under the Board of Directors Reports listened to: 1.
+Report on Comprehensive Risk Management in 2020 2.
+Report on Business Cooperation with Top Ten Credit Customers (Group) 3.
+Report on Liquidity Risk Management in 2020 4.
+Report on Liquidity Risk Management in 2020 5.
+Report on Leverage Ratio Disclosure Information for 2020 6.
+Report on Internal Control and Compliance Work in 2020 8.
+Report on Non-performing Assets Resolution and Disposal in 2020 of China CITIC Bank 9.
+Report on the Implementation of Consolidated Management in 2020 of China CITIC Bank The committee affirmed the restructuring of the Bank's key credit customers, fully communicated and discussed on risk management and customer concentration management, and agreed to submit relevant proposals to the Board of Directors for deliberation.
 27 April Proposals reviewed: 1.
 Management Measures for Inclusive Internet Loans to Micro and Small Enterprises of China CITIC Bank 2.
 Management Measures for Personal Internet Loans of China CITIC Bank 3.
 Proposal on the Amendments to the Rules of Procedures of the Risk Management Committee under the Board of Directors of China CITIC Bank Corporation Limited Reports listened to: 1.
 Report on Comprehensive Risk Management in the First Quarter of 2021 2.
 Outsourcing Risk Assessment Report for 2020 3.
-Report on Information Technology Risk Management in 2020 The committee affirmed the Bank's risk management, advised to improve risk management, and agreed to submit relevant proposals to the Board of Directors for deliberation.

-The committee agreed to submit

-relevant proposal to the Board

-of Directors for deliberation.
+Report on Information Technology Risk Management in 2020 4.
+Report on Innovation Work in 2020 The committee affirmed the Bank's risk management, advised to improve risk management, and agreed to submit relevant proposals to the Board of Directors for deliberation.
+24 June Proposal reviewed: Proposal on Election of Chairman of the Risk Management Committee of the 6th Session of the Board of Directors The committee agreed to submit relevant proposal to the Board of Directors for deliberation.